EsotericThought/knowledge/README.md

-# primitive-notions
+# Esoteric Thought Primitive Notions

-The set of primitive notions used in the esoteric thought system.
+> The set of primitive notions used in the esoteric thought system.